Right arrowBosscoder School of Technology

 Computer Science Engineering (CSE) is one of the most popular engineering branches today.
 If you are planning to pursue B.Tech in Computer Science & AI, you might be wondering:

-What subjects will I actually study during the four years?
+What subjects will I actually study during the 4 years?

-Many students think CSE is only about coding, but the truth is much broader.
-During a B.Tech in Computer Science, you learn programming, algorithms, operating systems, databases, artificial intelligence, and many other technologies that power modern software.
+Many students think CSE is only about coding, but the reality is much broader.
+During a B.Tech in Computer Science, students learn programming, algorithms, operating systems, databases, artificial intelligence, and many other technologies that power modern software systems.

-These subjects help students understand how real software systems are designed, built, and scaled.
+These subjects help students understand how real software platforms are designed, built, and scaled.

-In this blog, we will explain semester-wise and year-wise computer science engineering subjects you will study during B.Tech, along with how these subjects help build a strong tech career.
+In this blog, we will explain the semester-wise and year-wise computer science engineering subjects you will study during a B.Tech program, and how these subjects help build a strong career in the tech industry.

 Today, almost everything runs on software.
 Apps, websites, digital payments, online shopping, AI assistants, and cloud platforms all rely on skilled software engineers.